tansawit/tansawit.me/content/projects.md

 The accompanying [web application](https://rap-match.herokuapp.com/) allows users to input their own text, choose the classification model to use, and outputs the name of the artist with the closest-matching lyrics features.
 The source code for the app can be found on the [GitHub repo](https://github.com/tansawit/rap-match).

+## Notes-Search (Work In Progress)

+A web app to search through all of my notes on various topics.
+Built using ElasticSearch, Go, and Docker.

 ## JARVIS Personal Assistant Chatbot

 A chatbot built on top of the LINE messaging platform's Messaging API and Google's Dialogflow.
 It integrates and scrapes data from various services and websites to provide numerous useful features.